cramerry/VideoBooth/README.md

 ### Introduction
 Object Tracking pipeline leveraging YOLOv4, DeepSORT, and Tensorflow.
 DeepSORT (Simple Online and Realtime Tracking with a Deep Association Metric) uses deep convolutional neural networks to perform object detection.

 ### Installation
+  * It is recommended to first
   * Download model weights, place in /data directory.
   * Create a tools/splunk.py file with Splunk HEC endpoint & headers, example: